biuh-dt/labs/README.md

 [Guest View](https://teamup.com/ksy1ct75cfd56vxycg)

-This calendar is used to reserve all laboratory spaces.
+This calendar is used to reserve all laboratory spaces. <br>
-To make a reservation, please contact the lab manager.
+To make a reservation, please contact the lab manager. <br>
 Email: xxx at hainan-biuh.edu.cn

 <br><br>